DARTH-LAL/project-Data-Analysis-individual-Ajneya-Lal/project_vision .md

 ## Contracted Grade

-For this project, we agree to contract for a A+.
+For this project, we agree to contract for a A.